cyberark/conjur-puppet/README.md

 ## Support

-Please note, that this is a "Partner Supported" module, which means that  technical customer support for this module is solely provided by Conjur.
+Please note, that this is a "Partner Supported" module, which means that  technical customer support for this module is solely provided by CyberArk.

 Puppet does not provide support for any Partner Supported modules.
-For technical support please visit the Conjur channnel at https://discuss.cyberarkcommons.org/.
+For technical support please visit the Conjur channnel at [CyberArk Commons](https://discuss.cyberarkcommons.org/).